Saint-Tropez

 Transplanted in 1776 to the Pré des Pêcheurs, then to its present location in 1815.
 It is one of the few marine cemeteries in France and offers an unrivalled view of the Gulf of Saint-Tropez and the Baie des Canebiers.

-That of a Hindu princess, Bannou Pan Deï, wife of General Allard, who served King Singh and lived in Saint-Tropez until 1884.
-Her husband, who had returned to India, was buried in Lahore (Pakistan).
+The grave of a Hindu princess, Bannou Pan Deï, wife of General Allard, who served King Singh; she lived in Saint-Tropez until 1884.
+Her husband, who returned to India, was buried in Lahore (Pakistan).

-Those of Paul Signac, Henri Manguin and André Dunoyer de Ségonzac.
+The graves of Paul Signac, Henri Manguin, and André Dunoyer de Ségonzac.

 Address